-As of December 31, 2023, 2022 and 2021, the Company is exposed to changes in market interest rates through its cash in banks, cash equivalents and short-term placements, which are subject to variable interest rates (see Note 4).
-All other financial assets and financial liabilities have fixed rates.
+As of March 31, 2024 and 2023, the Group is exposed to changes in market interest rates through its cash and cash equivalents, short-term placements, loans receivables and interest-bearing loans which are subject to variable interest rates.
+All other financial assets and financial liabilities have fixed rates or are noninterest-bearing.